HafisCZ/Another_Universe/README.md

 Another_Universe
 ================

-LWJGL Java Based 3D Space Game
+Java Based 3D Space Game

+This game is created using the original JWLGL Library : http://www.lwjgl.org/